 A little better?
 I think, yes.

 Goals for the 2015: As far as the entry goes, there’s not a whole lot left to be done.
-I’d like to paint the exterior of the door and hang some art along the stairway but other than that, no huge plans for this area.
+I’d like to call Orlando painter, who can paint the exterior of the door and hang some art along the stairway but other than that, no huge plans for this area.
 P.S.
 That might be the only time I’ll ever get to say that this year…

 We also tackled the inside of the front door and our tiny little entry by ripping out the old linoleum tile, painting the walls, trim and front door, and adding a little doormat.